mkbera/utilities/README.md

   # n_proc = number of processors on the system
 ```

 The commands/functions are parallelized using multi-processing.
 Another way to parallelize would be to use multi-threading.
-But it was observed that parallelizing through multi-threading is slower than that of multi-threading (marginally slow in case of parallel functions; very slow, even slower than sequential running, in case of parallel programs).
+But it was observed that parallelizing through multi-threading is slower than that of multi-processing (marginally slow in case of parallel programs; very slow, even slower than sequential running, in case of parallel functions).